-- 1. Remove the filter and discard. - 2.
-Lubricate rubber ring of new filter with fuel. - 3.
-Install the filter and tighten until the filter is slightly loose (rubber ring not making contact). - 4.
-Bleed the air from the filter by operating the electric pump until fuel bubbles appear at the top of filter.

-5. Tighten the filter until the rubber ring makes contact, then tighten 1/2 turn more.
+- 1. Remove the filter and discard it. - 2.
+Lubricate the rubber ring on the new filter with fuel. - 3.
+Install the filter and tighten it until the filter is slightly loose (rubber ring not making contact). - 4.
+Bleed the air from the filter by operating the electric fuel pump until fuel bubbles appear at the top of the filter. - 5.
+Tighten the filter until the rubber ring makes contact, and then tighten it 1/2 turn more.